mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 In a sense, Engo Zen Master praised Te Shan, because all patriarchs and Buddhas experience enlightenment and arrive at the stage which is called enlightenment, just like Te Shan.
 So his spirit is really powerful, just like a dragon flying in the sky: very strong, tough.
 You know Rinzai teachers are really tough and strong. *[He laughs.]* If you are grumbling about Zen, the Rinzai Zen Master will give a blow to you.

 At San Francisco one of the students [had] practiced under the guidance of *[unintelligible]*.
 And this student said, “That Zen Master was always scolding me, screaming and shouting, without compassion.”
-So one day in the [dharma talk] he asked, “Buddha says to you, we should be compassionate, kind.
+So one day in the [dharma talk] he asked, “Buddha says to you that we should be compassionate, kind.
 Why do you always scold the students?”
 And the Zen Master said, “Stupid!
 Get out!” *[Laughter.]*

 It’s really true.
 He got out!

 If you get out, the story is over.
 Don’t give up. *[Laughter.]*

-If you want to be a Rinzai Zen, ... *[unintelligible]*.
-Maybe next life.
-I like very much this ... powerful, strong *[unintelligible]*.
-But if I do imitate Rinzai’s way, no one believes me. *[Laughter.]* So I give up!
-I must be Katagiri, okay?
-I don’t have any capability to combine Rinzai and Soto, just like ...
-[He is very smart] ...
-Rinzai and make it Soto, this is Buddhism.
+If you want to be a Rinzai Zen [center], I wish I could, but... maybe next life.
+I like very much this powerful, strong *[unintelligible]*.
+But if I do imitate Rinzai’s way, no one believes me! *[Laughter.]* So I give up!
+Katagiri must be Katagiri, okay?
+I don’t have any capability to combine Rinzai and Soto, like Maezumi Roshi.
+He is very smart ... *[unintelligible]* can show this is Rinzai, and this is Soto, this is Buddhism.
 That’s pretty good.
 But I can’t do this.

 Well, I think I should stop.